Blosc/bloscpack/README.rst

 * possibly provide a BloscPackFile abstraction, like GzipFile
 * document library usage
-* --equal-size argument to create large chunks of equal size, or 'equal' as possible argument.
 * subcommand e or estimate to estimate the size of the uncompressed data.
 * subcommand v or verify to verify the integrity of the data
 * subcommend i or info to print information of the file, e.g. decoded header